LAStools/LAStools/bin/las2dem_README.md

 ## las2dem specific arguments

+### rasterization
+-elevation                 : use elevation as values (default)
+-hillshade                 : color the image with hillside shading
+-false                     : false-color based on elevation/intensity (used with PNG/TIF/JPG)
+-gray                      : gray-scale based on elevation/intensity (used with PNG/TIF/JPG)
+-grey                      : gray-scale based on elevation/intensity (used with PNG/TIF/JPG)
+-rgb                       : use rgb values if available (only used with PNG/TIF/JPG)
+-intensity                 : use intensity values
+-slope                     : use slope as output color parameter
 -attribute [n]             : use attribute [n] value as output color parameter

+### others
 -buffer [n]                : increase tile by a bounding box of size [n]
 -compute_min_max           : computes the range for -gray and -false
 -copy_attribute_into_z [n] : copy attribute [n] value into z